Follow us on

 • 4-on-4 + 1 goalie (5 players on the floor per team)

-• Three 12-minute periods (running time) with 3 minutes rest between periods.
-Teams switch sides each period.
+• Three 12-minute periods (running time) with 3 minutes rest between periods

 • Face-offs at start of each period and after every goal

-• Teams not ready within 10 minutes of game start time = forfeit (scored 5–0)
+• Teams not ready within 10 minutes of game time = forfeit (scored 5-0)

-• Minimum 5 players required to start game (or forfeit)
+• Minimum 5 players/team required to start game (or forfeit)

 • Maximum roster size per team: 12 players